RoneyJ/FetchIt/perception/README.md

     Coordinator Folder
     ├── bringup_vision                                  # Vision Startup Command
-    ├── triad_marker                             # Package used for creating marker for display ├── object_finder                                   # The object finder folder for all object finder code ├── object_finder_lib                               # The obejct finder library for used by coordinator └── README.md                                       # This File!
+    ├── object_finder                                   # The object finder folder for all object finder code ├── object_finder_lib                               # The obejct finder library for used by coordinator └── README.md                                       # This File!